COSC-499-W2025/capstone-project-team-7/README.md

 ./scripts/setup.sh
 bash scripts/run_textual_cli.sh

+- Python 3.12.x is required (see `.python-version`).
+Python 3.14 fails due to upstream `numba` constraints; the run script will auto-install `python@3.12` via Homebrew when missing.
+If you prefer manual install: `brew install python@3.12` or `pyenv install 3.12.1 && pyenv local 3.12.1`.
-- Manual setup may require Python 3.12 and a Rust toolchain for the tiktoken dependency.
+- Manual setup may require a Rust toolchain for the tiktoken dependency.